HungryTurtleCode/htc_website/jekyll/_drafts/parallax-library.md

 src/index.js
 {% endraw %}{% endihighlight %} and bundle it up into three different bundles.

-* A UMD (Universal Module Definition) module - which will work in the brower
+* A UMD (Universal Module Definition) module - which will work in the browser
 * A commonJS bundle which will work with node
 * A ecmascript module bundle which uses the new ecmascript module syntax